Dan McLeod: Awards

 In 2002, Dan McLeod was honoured with another Lifetime Achievement Award from the Western Magazine Awards Foundation.

-Current activities
+Recent activities

-As of 2009, Dan McLeod still owns, edits and publishes the Georgia Straight, and he and his partner Yolanda Stepien, are involved in many philanthropic and other projects supporting the arts.
+As of 2009, Dan McLeod still owns, edits and publishes The Georgia Straight, and he and his partner Yolanda Stepien, are involved in many philanthropic and other projects supporting the arts.
 They have two grown children.
 Their son, Matt, is currently VP of Operations for the Straight, while Yolanda is the Distribution Director.